nbmustafa/terraform-shared-vpc-endpoint/README.md

 # Integrating AWS Transit Gateway with AWS PrivateLink and Amazon Route 53 Resolver
-I want to take some time to dive more deeply into a use case outlined in NET301 Best Practices for AWS PrivateLink.
-The use case involves using AWS Transit Gateway, along with Amazon Route 53 Resolver, to share AWS PrivateLink interface endpoints between multiple connected Amazon virtual private clouds (VPCs) and an on-premises environment.
-We’ve seen a lot of interest from customers in this architecture.
-It can greatly reduce the number of VPC endpoints, simplify VPC endpoint deployment, and help cost-optimize when deploying at scale.
+ This solution is bart of Best Practices for AWS PrivateLink.
+It uses AWS Transit Gateway, along with Amazon Route 53 hosted zone, and vpc endpoints in a so called shared-service-vpc to share AWS PrivateLink interface endpoints between multiple connected (VPCs) and an on-premises environment.
+This solution can greatly reduce the number of VPC endpoints, simplify VPC endpoint deployment, which mean less operation and maintenance overhead and most importatantly help cost-optimize when deploying at scale.

 Architecture overview
 For VPC endpoints that you use to connect to endpoint services (services you create using AWS PrivateLink behind a Network Load Balancer) the architecture is fairly straightforward.
 Since the DNS entries for the VPC endpoint are public, you just need layer-three connectivity between a VPC and its destination using either VPC peering, transit gateway, or a VPN.
 Where the architecture becomes more complex is when you want to share endpoints for AWS services and AWS PrivateLink SaaS.